tianchaijz/dot-vimrc/README.md

 ## Keybindings

-These dotfiles organize commands into logical groups to help you remember them.
+These keybindings organized into logical groups to help you remember them.

 ### Running Things